funloader/DITISS/CCEE/04_Fundamentals_of_Computer_Networks.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Data Link Layer
-💡 Layer 2 ensures reliable link-level delivery using error detection techniques like CRC and can request retransmission.
+💡 The Data Link Layer performs error detection using mechanisms like CRC.
+Error recovery through retransmission is typically handled by higher layers such as the Transport Layer.

 </details>